ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: ECO-CHIP framework

 where $Y(d, p)$ is the yield of die with area $A_{die}(d, p)$, $D_0(p)$ is the defect density for process $p$, $\alpha$ is a clustering parameter.
-It is important to note that the defect density is also $p$ dependent and scales with technology.
-On the one hand, legacy nodes have lower defect densities which result in larger yields, and on the other, older technology nodes result in larger $A_{die}$ values leading to lower yields.
-Our tool considers these tradeoffs while estimating CFP.
+It is important to note that the defect density depends on $p$ and scales with technology.
+This dependence is important to capture because legacy nodes have lower defect densities which result in larger yields, but older technology nodes result in larger $A_{die}$ values leading to lower yields.
+ECO-CHIP considers these tradeoffs while estimating CFP.

-\textit{(3)} \underline{{\it Energy-efficiency of process equipment:}} With advances in process equipment, the energy efficiency of every step during photolithography equipment improves, especially on more mature technology nodes.
+\textit{(3)} \underline{{\it Energy-efficiency of process equipment}} With advances in process equipment, the energy efficiency of the photolithography equipment improves at every step, especially for the more mature technology nodes.
 We incorporate the energy efficiency of the equipment as a derate factor ($\eta_{eq}$) from~\cite{TSMC-report}.
-The $C_{\text{mfg},i}$ on a per chiplet basis is given by multiplying the carbon footprint per unit area (CFPA) with the area of the die:
+The $C_{\text{mfg},i}$ on a per chiplet basis is given by the sum of the product of the carbon footprint per unit area (CFPA) of manufacturing a die and the area of the die and the product of the CFPA of silicon (CFPA$_\text{Si}$) and amortized area of silicon wafer wasted ($A_\text{wasted}$):

-where $C_\text{src}$ is carbon intensity which depends on the energy source of the fab (i.e., renewables vs. non-renewables), which converts the energy consumed into carbon emission. $\text{EPA}$ is the energy consumed per unit area during manufacturing of process $p$ and derived from~\cite{imec-dtco}, $C_\text{gas}$ is the CFP from the greenhouse gas emissions, $C_{\text{material}}$ is the carbon footprint of sourcing the materials for fabricating the chip/chiplet, and CFPA is the carbon footprint per unit area.
+where $C_\text{mfg, src}$ is carbon intensity which depends on the energy source of the fab (i.e., renewables vs. non-renewables), which converts the energy consumed into carbon emission. $\text{EPA}$ is the energy consumed per unit area during manufacturing of process $p$ and derived from~\cite{imec-dtco}, $C_\text{gas}$ is the CFP from the greenhouse gas emissions, and $C_{\text{material}}$ is the carbon footprint of sourcing the materials for fabricating the chip/chiplet.

+The wasted silicon area in a wafer of area $A_\text{wafer}$ is highlighted in Fig.~\ref{fig:area-wasted}(a) by the green and white regions.
+The die cannot occupy zones within its half die diagonal, reducing the usable diameter by $L_\text{d}/\sqrt{2}$.
+Therefore, the number of dies per wafer (DPW) and the amortized area wasted per die ($A_\text{wasted}$):

+where $D_\text{wafer}$ is diameter of the wafer, $L_d$ is the side length of the die, and $A_\text{die}$ is the die area.
+An important observation here is that smaller dies have lesser $A_\text{wasted}$ compared to larger dies as we can cramp in more DPW.
+This allows for a larger amortization of the wasted.